Kevinrwh/portfolio_tracker/READ_ME.md

 This terminal program allows you to track your balances on different accounts/wallets and calculates the total sum.
 I was inspired by a spreadsheet I was making on Google sheets that is terribly inefficient.

 Main functions
-1. Manually update account balances
+1. Manually update account balances -- DONE
-2. Save balances to a txt file or xls sheet
+2. Save balances to a txt file or xls sheet -- XLSX DONE
 3. Categorize balances
-4. View portfolio
+4. View portfolio - In XLSX DONE

 Reach goals
 1. Have a ledger of 'net worth'